BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A1_0_Understanding_Bitcoin_Standup.md

 ## Step 3: Updating Debian

-The `apt-get` package manager is used to bring your machine up to date and to install `gnupg`, the random-number generator `haveged`, and the uncomplicated firewall `ufw`.
+The `apt-get` package manager is used to bring your machine up to date and to install `gnupg`, `git`, the random-number generators `haveged` and `xxd`,  and the uncomplicated firewall `ufw`.

+The `apt-get` commands are run with `-y`, which should force all questions to be answered "yes", and allow the script to be run without interaction (e.g., as a StackScript).
+That failed with the Debian 13 update, with some questions going unanswered and locking up the script, so the `-o Dpkg::Options::="--force-confdef" -o Dpkg::Options::="--force-confold"` options were added to say, "We're really serious, no questions!"

 Your machine is setup to automatically stay up to date with `echo "unattended-upgrades unattended-upgrades/enable_auto_updates boolean true" | debconf-set-selections`.